-This simple Wendy’s Chili Recipe is easy and delicious.
-Make a double batch and freeze some for later.
-Make sure to add it to your dinner meal plan!
+This simple Wendy’s Chili Recipe is SPOT ON!
+Also, easy and delicious!
+Make a double batch and freeze some for later, and make sure to add it to this week’s meal plan!

-This Wendy’s Chili Recipe originally appeared in November of 2010 and since then it’s been one of my most popular recipes.
+This Wendy’s Chili Recipe is one of my most popular recipes.
 And for good reason – it’s delicious!
-If you love Wendy’s Chili, then this is the recipe for you.
+If you love Wendy’s Chili, then this is a great recipe for you.
 Go ahead and check out the comments to see what others are saying!
 We like to serve our Wendy’s Chili with this cornbread recipe or our sweet cornbread.
 And easy peanut butter cookies for dessert.

 Wendy’s Chili Copycat Recipe